makepath/medaprep/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to porcupine's documentation!
+Welcome to medaprep's documentation!
 =====================================
 Overview
 ########

-Porcupine is a data preparation and feature engineering toolkit for geospatial applications.
+medaprep is a data preparation and feature engineering toolkit for geospatial applications.

-Porcupine comes from unit-porcupine, a representation of a common problem in high-dimensional datasets.
-As the dimensionality of the data increases, samples tend to exist at the "tips of the quills of a porcupine" in hyperspace.
 This library focuses on providing a simple workflow for dealing with large high-dimensional datasets.

 Installation